VirtoCommerce/vc-docs/platform/user-guide/docs/order-management/managing-documents.md

 1. In the main menu, click **Orders**.
 1. In the next **Customer orders** blade, select the required order.

+    !!! tip
+        In this step, you can copy the current URL and paste it into a new window to open the desired order immediately.

 1. In the **Edit order details and related documents** blade, click **New document**.

 ![New document](media/new-documents-path.png){: width="700"}